aimux docs

 Default leader shortcuts available from both navigation and terminal-input mode:

-• Leader+b - toggle the session bar
+• Leader+b - toggle the workspace bar

 The shipped leader is Ctrl+W, so these are Ctrl+W b, Ctrl+W 1, and so on unless you override the leader.